Bascil/ussd-mobile-money-php/README.md

 6. If working from localhost you can set up a Ngrok server or Localtunnel to expose your localhost to the internet.Use the temporary URL provided as your callback e.g  http://6a71f5ec.ngrok.io/folder_name/ussd.php.
 This only works when the computer is on and connected to the internet.If using Ngrok free package this address may change every 8 hours.
 You could opt for a paid version at USD 5 a month.

-7. Go to Settings > API key and enter your password to generate an API key Look for a file named `config.php` and set your username as 'sandbox' and the api key as the one youve generated
+7. Go to Settings > API key and enter your password to generate an API key.
+Look for a file named `config.php` and set your username as 'sandbox' and the api key as the one you have generated.

 8. Configure a payment product (if working with mobile money).
 Payment products allow you to interact with our payment APIs.
 Go to Payments > Products to create a payment product for testing.